Corfe Castle – Historic Castle in Dorset

 The castle is perhaps best known for its dramatic role in the English Civil War.
 In the 1640s, Lady Mary Bankes famously defended Corfe Castle against Parliamentary forces on two occasions before it was finally captured by treachery.
 In 1646, Parliament ordered the castle to be deliberately destroyed, leaving the romantic ruins visitors see today.

-Corfe Castle is just a 20-minute walk from Woodyhyde Campsite, making it an ideal day out without needing to drive.
-Guests can enjoy a scenic stroll across the Purbeck countryside straight into the historic village below the castle.
+Distance from Woodyhyde Campsite: Corfe Castle is around a 20-minute walk from Woodyhyde Campsite near Corfe Castle village, making it one of the most convenient attractions to visit during your stay in Dorset.
+Guests can enjoy a scenic walk across the Purbeck countryside into the historic village below the castle.

 Watch: Corfe Castle from Above